Sun Odyssey 36i

-The Sun Odyssey 36i, also called the Sunsail 36i, is a French sailboat that was designed by Marc Lombard as a cruiser and first built in 2009.
+The Sun Odyssey 36i, also called the Sunsail 36i, is a French sailboat that was designed by Marc Lombard as a cruiser and first built in 2007.

 The "i" in the designation indicates that the deck is injection-molded.

 Production

-The design was built by Jeanneau in France, starting in 2009, but it is now out of production.
+The design was built by Jeanneau in France, starting in 2007, but it is now out of production.

 Design

 The Sun Odyssey 36i is a recreational keelboat, built predominantly of vinylester fiberglass, with a balsa-cored deck, hand-laid hull and wood trim.
 It has a fractional sloop rig, a slightly raked stem, a reverse transom with a swimming platform, an internally mounted spade-type rudder controlled by a wheel and a fixed fin keel with a weighted bulb or optional deep-draft keel.
 A furling mainsail was a factory option.
 The fin keel model displaces 12566 lb and carries 3463 lb of ballast, while the deep draft version displaces 12566 lb and carries 3408 lb of ballast.

-A "perfomance" version has a slightly deeper draft keel and a mast that is about 1.2 ft taller, with 8% more sail area.
+A "performance" version has a slightly deeper draft keel and a mast that is about 1.2 ft taller, with 8% more sail area.

 The boat has a draft of 6.36 ft with the standard keel and 6.89 ft with the optional deep draft keel.

 The boat is fitted with a Japanese Yanmar 3YM30 29 hp diesel engine for docking and maneuvering.
 The fuel tank holds 34 u.s.gal and the fresh water tank has a capacity of 94 u.s.gal.

 The design was built with two and three cabin interior layouts.
-The two cabin version has sleeping accommodation for four people, with a double "V"-berth in the bow cabin, a "U"-shaped settee and a straight settee in the main cabin and an aft cabin with a double berth on the starboard side.
+The two cabin version has sleeping accommodation for four people, with a double "V"-berth in the bow cabin, a U-shaped settee and a straight settee in the main cabin and an aft cabin with a double berth on the starboard side.
 The three cabin version adds a second aft cabin with a double berth on the port side, in place of storage space.
 The galley is located on the starboard side just forward of the companionway ladder.
-The galley is "L"-shaped and is equipped with a two-burner stove, an ice box and a double sink.
+The galley is L-shaped and is equipped with a two-burner stove, an ice box and a double sink.
 A navigation station is opposite the galley, on the port side.
 The head is located aft, at the companionway on the port side and includes a shower.
 On the three cabin model the hed is reduced in size.

 For sailing downwind the design may be equipped with a symmetrical spinnaker.

 The design has a hull speed of 7.61 kn and a PHRF handicap of 105 to 150.